swax/NAISYS/docs/004-start-agents-on-mail.md

 In both modes, the same global flag gates the behavior (`globalConfig.autoStartAgentsOnMessage`, currently hardcoded to `true` in `packages/common/src/globalConfigLoader.ts`).
 Separately, the mail service itself is globally gated by the `MAIL_ENABLED` env var (default off — chat is the default comm channel), surfaced as `globalConfig.mailServiceEnabled`.
 The auto-start code paths don't check this flag directly; they just don't fire because no mail gets generated when the service is disabled.

-Agents shut themselves down via `ns-session complete "<result>"`, which mails the result to the agent's lead (or admin as fallback) and exits the process.
+Agents shut themselves down via `ns-session complete`, which is gated on the agent having just sent a chat or mail message (see [§`ns-session complete`](#ns-session-complete)).
+The gate exists because `complete` itself produces no event — without a preceding send, an offline lead would have nothing to auto-start on.

 ---